Glucosinolate

 Glucosinolates are natural components of many pungent plants such as mustard, cabbage, and horseradish.
 The pungency of those plants is due to mustard oils produced from glucosinolates when the plant material is chewed, cut, or otherwise damaged.
 These natural chemicals most likely contribute to plant defence against pests and diseases, and impart a characteristic bitter flavor property to cruciferous vegetables.

 Occurrence

 Glucosinolates occur as secondary metabolites of almost all plants of the order Brassicales.
 This includes the economically important family Brassicaceae as well as Capparaceae and Caricaceae.

 Outside of the Brassicales, the genera Drypetes and Putranjiva in the family Putranjivaceae, are the only other known occurrence of glucosinolates.

-Glucosinolates occur in various edible plants such as cabbage (white cabbage, Chinese cabbage, broccoli), Brussels sprouts, watercress, horseradish, capers, and radishes where the breakdown products often contribute a significant part of the distinctive taste.
+Glucosinolates occur in various edible plants such as cabbage (white cabbage, Chinese cabbage, broccoli), Brussels sprouts, watercress, arugula, horseradish, capers, and radishes where the breakdown products often contribute a significant part of the distinctive taste.
 The glucosinolates are also found in seeds of these plants.